otavlna/fullstack-exercise/fullstack-exercise-backend/README.md

 ### Protected endpoints

-Generate access token on /auth/login using one of the two development-mode-only preseeded identities:
+Generate access token on /auth/login using one of the two preseeded identities:

 ```
 {